 Over the following months, I was tasked with not only drafting a number of fluid systems and structural designs, but also simulation and manufacturing of those very same designs.
 This is where things started to get very interesting (and difficult) for me, as I learned about all the additional SOLIDWORKS products that surround CAD.

-I was introduced to SOLIDWORKS Simulation for testing the integrity of my designs and optimize my structural models, SOLIDWORKS Flow Simulation to analyze the efficacy of new fluid systems, and CAMWorks to prepare my designs for CNC manufacturing.
+I was introduced to SOLIDWORKS Simulation for testing the integrity of my designs and optimizing my structural models, SOLIDWORKS Flow Simulation to analyze the efficacy of new fluid systems, and CAMWorks to prepare my designs for CNC manufacturing.
 It was like drinking from a firehose at the time, but I found myself excited to come to work each day and try something new.

 Installing fluid systems in Mobile Bay, circa 2015.